cassienoelle/cart263-2019/projects/project 2/README.md

-# Project 2: Simon Says
+# Project 2: Simon Said What!?

 ### The Idea
 There's a lot to unpack in James Bridle's essay *Something is Wrong on the Internet*, and it's honestly right up my discursive alley, but I wanted to keep this project relatively light to avoid reproducing some of the violence he discusses.
 I decided to focus on this excerpt: